-The subjects are located within a predominantly residential area of mixed style traditional dwellings within the town of Kilmarnock.
-There is a small coffee shop opposite the property.
+The subjects are located within a well established residential area of mixed style dwellings within the town of Kilmarnock.
 Local amenities can be found within a reasonable distance.
-The property is located in a conservation area.
+The property is a Grade B listed building.

 At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction but some works of repair and maintenance are required.